bobbyowolabi/bobbyowolabi.github.io/on-shaping-the-future-of-testing-and-developer-productivity.md

 ---

 ### **Flaky Test Detection, Self-Healing Automation & Anomaly Detection 🤖**
-Flaky tests create **frustration and inefficiency** and also decrease developer trusts their test suites.
+Flaky tests create **frustration and inefficiency** and also decreases developer trust in my their test suites.

 Due to the potential size of the team, deciding whether to **build in-house solutions** or **use external vendors** is a key strategic decision.